- Make-up mirror

 Food and Drink

 The hotel has one restaurant.
 Evening drinks can be enjoyed at the lobby bar.
 Halfboard: Halfboard includes breakfast and dinner.

-Payment facilities include Euro/Master Card, Diners Club, Visa Card and American Express.
+Payment facilities include American Express, Euro/Master Card, Visa Card and Diners Club.
 Additional fees may apply for certain facilities, amenities or activities.
+City /Tourist tax is payable locally.

 To make booking a holiday at Capsis Astoria HER in Heraklion easier for you, we provide a range of different payment options.
 To find out if you can book Capsis Astoria HER with a low deposit holiday option, please click the "Price and Availability" button above.